lopezpdvn/aspnet5co/pages/installation.md

 ## Installation on Windows

 For Windows you have the choice of whether using Visual Studio or not, using it is recommended.
-Visual Studio 2015 RTM will be released on July 20th and it will provide a free community version.
+[Visual Studio 2015 was released](https://www.visualstudio.com/en-us/news/vs2015-vs.aspx) on July 20th and Microsoft provides a free community version.
 When installing it, be sure to select the *Microsoft Web Developer Tools* checkbox.
 This will install ASP.NET 4 and 5.

 You can also install ASP.NET 5 without Visual Studio.
 To do this you just have to run a one-liner command provided in the ASP.NET home repo README file,